isomerpages/moe-chijsjc/_academic-development/Applied Subjects/Computer Applications.md

 ##### **Our Approach**

 * Key pedagogical approach includes

-1.  students learning through doing where they design and create computational artefacts, generate solutions to tasks/ problems and examine computer programmes
+    - students learning through doing where they design and create computational artefacts, generate solutions to tasks/ problems and examine computer programmes
-2.  students learning through solving authentic problems by using the Stop-Think-Act-Review approach
+    - students learning through solving authentic problems by using the Stop-Think-Act-Review approach

 *   Building responsibility in our students using the Responsibility Instructional Approach to develop our students as self-directed and collaborative learners.

 #### **Our Programmes**

-Sec 1 – 4 CPA lessons are designed with the Computing Curriculum Framework in mind.
+Our school’s CPA lessons are designed with the Computing Curriculum Framework in mind.

 ![](/images/Curriculum/Craft%20and%20Technology/Computer%20Applications/C1.png)

-During the Sec 1- 4 programme, students will learn more about the following computer application softwares:
+Students will also learn more about the following computer application softwares:

 ![](/images/Curriculum/Craft%20and%20Technology/Computer%20Applications/C2.png)